 Currently, some training and refresher courses are unavailable due to COVID-19 social distancing rules, so the EPA has issued a pesticide training temporary exemption.
-The temporary exemption allows some pesticide users a six-month extension until 21 October 2020 to complete their training or five-yearly refresher course.
+The initial temporary exemption has been renewed and now allows some pesticide users an extension until 21 April 2021 to complete their training or five-yearly refresher course.

 How the COVID-19 pesticide training exemption works

-- Pesticide users and Authorised Control Officers who have completed accreditation training, but are due to complete a short refresher course on or after 1 March 2020, now have until 21 October 2020 to complete a five-yearly refresher course.
+- Pesticide users and Authorised Control Officers who have completed accreditation training, but are due to complete a five yearly short refresher course on or after 1 March 2020, now have until 21 April 2021 to complete a refresher course.